List of Namco games

-Namco was a video game developer and publisher, originally from Japan.
+Namco was a Japanese video game developer and publisher.

 Bandai Namco Entertainment is the successor to Namco and continues manufacturing and distributing video games worldwide.
 For Namco games released following the 2006 merger with Bandai's video game division, see List of Bandai Namco video games.
 For a list of franchises owned by Bandai Namco, see List of Bandai Namco video game franchises.

 Arcade-based games

 Namco initially distributed its games in Japan, while relying on third-party companies, such as Atari and Midway Manufacturing to publish them internationally under their own brands.
 Later, it would handle its own publishing worldwide.